-Andreina, in her own words

-I am Italian and I did my studies in the engineering field in Italy.
+Andreina, in her own words I am Italian and I did my studies in the engineering field in Italy.
 After my master's, I conducted research as a Marie Skłodowska-Curie Actions PhD fellow, mainly based in France.
 In May 2019, I obtained a PhD degree in Environmental Biotechnology.
 I am currently working in France as a renewable energy advisor at the Chambre d'agriculture du Cher.

-During my doctorate, I was a member of the MCAA Policy Working Group and led the Refugees in Higher Education task force.
+During my doctorate, I was a member of the MCAA Policy Working Group and led the Refugees in Higher Education task force. " Being more diverse means being able to avoid conflicts.

-should be enhanced in all sectors.
+Andreina defines her commitment as rooted in her personal convictions: "Since I was at the university, I used to live with students coming from different countries," she says.
+It became therefore obvious for her that cross-cultural cooperation should be enhanced in all sectors.
 "We can learn from others and teach others.
 Such exchanges can enrich the society and create new pathways of social development.
 To me, being more diverse means being able to avoid conflicts," she muses.
 Andreina is proud of the actions undertaken by the MCAA Policy Working Group in helping refugees in higher education.
 "Several statements, articles, workshops, conferences were organised to raise people's awareness on displaced researchers," she explains.